Carlos, 18 Years in Sao Paulo: The Insider's Guide to South America's Biggest City

 What's the biggest misconception tourists have?

 Is it ugly?
-Parts of it are industrial and sprawling, sure.
+Parts are industrial and sprawling, sure.
 But Batman Alley (Beco do Batman) in Vila Madalena is covered floor-to-ceiling in graffiti that belongs in a museum.
 MASP — the Museu de Arte de Sao Paulo — is a brutalist masterpiece suspended on red pillars with Raphael and Van Gogh inside.
 The Octavio Frias de Oliveira Bridge lit up at night is one of the most stunning pieces of urban engineering in the world.
 And Ibirapuera Park is 158 hectares of green space designed by Oscar Niemeyer.

 SP is not ugly.
 You just have to know where to look.